Diablo 3 Rifts for beginners: how do you start one, and what to do when you get into one

-Okay, so you just hit level 70.
-You’re working on bounties — and yeah, I’m gonna do a post about them soon, I’m just one man — and you notice a ghostly fellow floating around your encampment, or perhaps a strange obelisk over to one side.
+Okay, so you just hit level 70 in Diablo 3.
+You’re working on bounties and you notice a ghostly fellow floating around your encampment, or perhaps a strange obelisk over to one side.
 And this is your first, not entirely well explained exposure to Nephalem Rifts, a form of content which basically distills Diablo 3 down to its utter essence.

 Nephalem Rifts and Greater Rifts basically take the whole notion of story and plot and dispense with them entirely — they say You’re here to fight and kill monsters and gather sweet, sweet loot and they just focus on that.
 You don’t have to wander the world doing tasks for Tyrael, you don’t have to go back and replay the story from either the main game or Reaper of Souls, you simply go up to Orek or the monolith in camp to start the Rift.